What to Do if You Witness a Car Crash

-While being a witness does not make it mandatory for you to stop and assist those involved in a car accident, doing so can do as much as save a person’s life, help hold the responsible party accountable, and help build a claim or a case for victims of an accident.
-Here are the steps you should take if you are a witness to an accident who would like to assist:
+Being a witness does not make it mandatory for you to stop and assist those who are involved in a car accident.
+However, if you choose to do this, you may help save a person’s life, hold the responsible party accountable, and build a claim or case for the victim(s).
+Here are some steps you can take if you are a witness to a car accident and would like to lend out a helping hand:

 - Pull over at a safe distance from the scene of the accident.
 Before taking any action to aid those involved in a car accident, it is imperative to pull your vehicle over at a safe distance, turn off your ignition and stabilize yourself.
 Take a deep breath, then do what you have to do to assist those involved in the accident.
 However, you must put your safety first, avoid confrontations with anyone involved, and only do what you can to assist victims if they need immediate attention.

 - Call 911.
 This is a vital step.
 Once the police officers arrive at the scene of the accident, they will file an official police report.
 This document can play an important role in proving who is at-fault for causing the car accident.

 - Offer your assistance to anyone who needs it.
 If you see that there is someone in critical need of medical assistance while you all wait for medics to arrive, offer what you can, but be sure to take the appropriate steps concerning the injury.
 You should not try to move somebody who is in critical condition or passed out, as doing so can cause further damages to injuries.
 What you can do is offer your support and comfort to them while they are awaiting assistance.
 However, if you see someone bleeding profusely, you can offer what cloth material you can to wrap around the wound and apply pressure to help stop the bleeding.